Sidalcea hartwegii

 Sidalcea hartwegii is a species of flowering plant in the mallow family known by the common names valley checkerbloom and Hartweg's checkerbloom.

 Distribution

 The plant is endemic to California, where it grows in the Sacramento Valley and adjacent foothills of the California Coast Ranges to the west, and of the Sierra Nevada to the east.
-It can be found in oak woodland and grassland habitats below 600 m, sometimes on serpentine soils.
+It can grow in oak woodland and grassland habitats below 600 m, sometimes on serpentine soils.

 Description

 Sidalcea hartwegii is an annual herb that produces a slender stem up to 30 cm tall, mostly hairless with occasional branching hairs.
 The leaf blades are deeply divided into five to seven narrow linear lobes.

 The inflorescence is a clustered panicle of four to six flowers, each with five purplish pink petals about 2 centimeters long.
 The bloom period is May and June.